 Federal and California Employment Laws

-In the area of union organization, federal laws generally take precedence over state laws.
-However, state and local laws often take priority for wage and hours, setting minimum wages, and defining overtime pay for workers.
-Often state laws expand on the minimum safety standards set by federal laws, providing requirements that are more rigid.
-Both federal and state laws protect employees against discrimination through their own regulatory bodies—under federal law, the Equal Employment Opportunity Commission (EEOC) and under California law, the Fair Employment and Housing Commission (FEHC).
+In places with union organizations, state laws typically defer to federal laws.
+However, state and local laws usually take precedence in setting a minimum wage for workers, defining overtime pay, and wage and hours,.
+State laws typically provide more rigid requirements than minimum safety standards set by federal laws.
+Both state and federal laws protect employees against discrimination, each within their own regulatory bodies—under federal law, the Equal Employment Opportunity Commission (EEOC) and under California law, the Fair Employment and Housing Commission (FEHC).
 Kingsley & Kingsley can help you deal with unfair employment and workplace issues.

 FEHC, or a labor union representative.
 A labor lawyer at our firm can represent you in administrative hearings before the EEOC or FEHC, in mediation or arbitration hearings, or through litigation, as necessary.

-Experienced Employment Law Guidance in California
+Experienced Employment Attorney Guidance in California